CovidDS-SMU/covid-hugo/content/authors/david-josephs/_index.md

 # List each interest with a dash
 interests:
-- Interest 1
+- Nix
-- Interest 2
+- Data Science

 education:
   courses: